mscwilson/curriculum-vitae/README.md

 | [**Advent of Code 2020**](https://github.com/mscwilson/AdventOfCode2020) | My solutions for the first 13 [Advent of Code 2020](https://adventofcode.com/2020) challenges | Ruby              |

 ## Skills
 * **Attention to Detail** I assimilate information very quickly and excel at noticing details and mistakes.
-This made me a high achieving cell biologist and allowed me to learn coding fast.
+This made me a successful cell biologist and allowed me to learn coding fast.
 I was also the de facto copy editor for all my colleagues at my last job.
 * **Project Management** My organisational skills have been well tested throughout my PhD and postdoc.
 I performed over 900 experiments during my postdoc, across multiple simultaneous projects, while also teaching students.
 I have 20 published papers.
 * **Communication** As a scientist I regularly presented my work within the department, as well as at poster sessions at conferences.
-During Makers, daily remote pair practising allowed me to level up my ability to explain my thoughts and help others grasp new concepts.
+During Makers, daily remote pair programming allowed me to level up my ability to explain my thoughts and help others grasp new concepts.
 I've been told I'm a great teacher and leader.
 * **Determination** I don't give up easily.
 My postdoc role was extremely technically challenging and took several years to start providing results.
 In coding, is there a better feeling than getting a green test after a long struggle with a bug?
-* **Creativity** In the laboratory, I needed to be creative to solve problems and to make sense of my findings.
-In programming, creativity allows me to write elegant, clean code.
+* **Creativity** In the laboratory, I needed to be creative to design experiments and to make sense of my findings.
+When programming, creativity allows me to write elegant, clean code.
 In my own time, I love to draw and make things, whether out of fabric, wood, or code.

 ## Experience